gitter-badger/tinysystemd/README.md

 News
 ----

-+ **Tinysystemd version up to 228-23 conflicts with cryptsetup package.
-I am going to fix this in upcoming v228-24.**
 + **Starting from Debian 9.0 "Stretch" I am going to stick to stable systemd version from the Debian git repo.
 Backporting is hard, it takes a lot of time and may lead to unexpected behaviour of operating system.**

 Installing